presto8/hashdir/README.md

 are used to determine uniqueness; other attributes, like modification time, file permissions, or owner, are not used.

+# Results (Quick Start)

+Running the test harness will run all of the implementations and compare the results.

+    ./test

 # Methodology

 The method used is to: